You are here

 Informed Consent Templates

-The U-M IRBs will post updated informed consent templates to their respective websites later this autumn.
+The U-M IRBs have posted updated informed consent templates to their respective websites (see links in References & Resources below).
 Study teams should begin using the updated informed consent templates as soon as they are available on the websites.

 Section 10, Informed Consent, of the IRB application in the eResearch Regulatory Management (eRRM) system will be reorganized to help investigators select the correct informed consent category and to reflect the other consent-related regulations (e.g., waiver criteria).